thyringer/smake/README.md

 }
 ```

 By simply calling the program `smake` the database gets assembled according to the listed scripts.
-The `strict` attribute determines whether foreign keys should be enabled for this build, whereas `replacing` specifies whether an existing database under the same path should be deleted beforehand.

 ### Build Configuration